hvac/hvac/CONTRIBUTING.md

 ## Creating / Publishing Releases

+### Preparing the release branch

-- [ ] Ensure your local `main` branch is up to date, and then checkout a new branch to create a release PR:
+Ensure your local `main` branch is up to date, and then checkout a new branch to create a release PR:

   ```
   git checkout main